-BCG selected Cambridge Judge Business School because of the unique blend of science, technology and business management research within the University of Cambridge ecosystem.
+BCG´s efforts to further upskill their teams at Cambridge Judge Business School provides a unique blend of science, technology, and business management research.
 Cambridge has a long-standing reputation for excellence in science and innovation, ranking number one in the 2021 Research Excellence Framework for Business and Management studies as well as Earth Systems and Environmental Sciences.
-Through this collaboration, BCG was able to leverage Cambridge Judge’s interdisciplinary approach to education and research as a crucial foundation for tackling the complex and interconnected challenges of climate change and sustainability.
+Through this collaboration, BCG leverages Cambridge Judge’s interdisciplinary approach to education and research as a crucial foundation for tackling the complex and interconnected challenges of climate change and sustainability.

 BCG and Cambridge Judge Business School undertook a rigorous design approach to challenge and create the best-in-class Climate and Sustainability Stewardship programme.
-The Business School convened a unique blend of expertise in science and business management from several knowledge centres within the Cambridge ecosystem to offer a holistic and thought-provoking programme.
+Cambridge Judge convened a unique blend of expertise in science and business management from several knowledge centres within the Cambridge ecosystem to offer a holistic and thought-provoking programme.